 The chemical sector plays a key role in enabling more sustainable and circular production.
 Improving the eco-efficiency of our facilities is a key component of our approach to sustainability.
 We use a dashboard to track eco-efficiency parameters, including GHG emissions.
 Our sites track these in order to gauge performance.
 We are also constantly innovating to create more sustainable and circular products.
 This includes using renewable feedstocks such as cellulose instead of fossil-based feedstocks, and circular production methods, such as co-locating with customers to minimize transport and create shared resource models.
 We use bio-based steam in our our Integrated Manufacturing sites in Brazil.
 For example: site management continuously looks for ways to reduce environmental impact, waste generation, and energy consumption through objective plans and targets in the site’s Improvement Plan.
 Each site management team is responsible for maintaining an Environmental Management System that identifies significant environmental impacts and ensures they are properly managed.

-Find details on our Energy management (table) in our ESG reporting page.
+Find details on our Energy management (table) in our annual sustainability data reporting page.

 Each location also establishes annual targets for energy reduction and considers the best available technologies.
 Each site completes a water balance assessment and is aware of the sustainability issues associated with the water supply at the facility.
 In addition, sustainability reviews, including carbon efficiency, are conducted for capital-expenditure projects above a certain monetary threshold.
 We use a dashboard to track eco-efficiency parameters, including GHG emissions.
 Our sites track these in order to gauge performance.
 We are also constantly innovating to create more sustainable and circular products.
 This includes using renewable feedstocks such as cellulose instead of fossil-based feedstocks, and circular production methods, such as co-locating with customers to minimize transport and create shared resource models.